Time series: Clustering

+Subsequence time series clustering

+Subsequence time series clustering resulted in unstable (random) clusters induced by the feature extraction using chunking with sliding windows.
+It was found that the cluster centers (the average of the time series in a cluster - also a time series) follow an arbitrarily shifted sine pattern (regardless of the dataset, even on realizations of a random walk).
+This means that the found cluster centers are non-descriptive for the dataset because the cluster centers are always nonrepresentative sine waves.

 Models

+Classical models (AR, ARMA, ARIMA, and well-known variations)

 Models for time series data can have many forms and represent different stochastic processes.
-When modeling variations in the level of a process, three broad classes of practical importance are the autoregressive (AR) models, the integrated (I) models, and the moving average (MA) models.
+When modeling variations in the level of a process, three broad classes of practical importance are the autoregressive (AR) models, the integrated (I) models, and the moving-average (MA) models.
 These three classes depend linearly on previous data points.
-Combinations of these ideas produce autoregressive moving average (ARMA) and autoregressive integrated moving average (ARIMA) models.
-The autoregressive fractionally integrated moving average (ARFIMA) model generalizes the former three.
+Combinations of these ideas produce autoregressive moving-average (ARMA) and autoregressive integrated moving-average (ARIMA) models.
+The autoregressive fractionally integrated moving-average (ARFIMA) model generalizes the former three.
+Another important generalization is the time-varying autoregressive (TVAR) model, in which the AR coefficients are allowed to change over time, enabling the model to capture evolving or non-stationary dynamics.
 Extensions of these classes to deal with vector-valued data are available under the heading of multivariate time-series models and sometimes the preceding acronyms are extended by including an initial "V" for "vector", as in VAR for vector autoregression.
 An additional set of extensions of these models is available for use where the observed time-series is driven by some "forcing" time-series (which may not have a causal effect on the observed series): the distinction from the multivariate case is that the forcing series may be deterministic or under the experimenter's control.
 For these models, the acronyms are extended with a final "X" for "exogenous".